Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Watch Coach Bennet, Nike’s Head Global Running Coach, as he offers general tips to hardcore runner Keely Henninger on how to get started running with a dog.
 It’s pretty funny too.

 Should you want running suggestions that are more structured or formal, then consider Brian Dalek’s recommendations.

-Brian, a running enthusiast, and director of content operations at Runners World recommend starting at 2 to 3 miles per run, 3 or 4 days per week.
+Brian, a running enthusiast, and director of content operations at Runners World recommends starting at 2 to 3 miles per run, 3 or 4 days per week.
 Then, after a week or two of running at that distance and an easy pace, it’s time to bump it up a bit.

 If your Golden Retriever adapts easily to that extra distance or time, increase the pace a bit or add an extra run to the week.
-After a month or so at that base mileage, Brian recommends increasing to four or five days a week.
+After a month or so at that base mileage, Brian recommends increasing it to four or five days a week.

 Brian stresses that most dog trainers strongly recommend at least one, preferably two, rest days per week.
 However, walking is considered active recovery, so I’d recommend taking your Golden Retriever for a leisurely, fun walk on rest days to ensure you meet its daily exercise requirements.

 In the last section, I discuss the dos and don’ts of running with your Golden Retriever.
 Some of these tips may have been discussed earlier, but they are so important that it bears repeating.